gear-foundation/gear-wiki/docs/get-started/getting-started-in-5-minutes.md

 ![img alt](./img/connect_account.png)

-7. In accordance to Actor model, a smart-contracts are uploaded to a network via messages.
+7. In accordance with the Actor model, smart contracts are uploaded to a network via messages.
 Gear node charges a gas fee during message processing (see also about [gas](smart-contracts/messaging.md#gas)).
 Your account balance needs to have enough funds to upload a smart-contract to the `TestNet`.
 Click "Get test balance".

 ![img alt](./img/get-balance.png)

 A notification about successful balance replenishment will appear at the bottom of the window.
-Also, you can see the current account balance next to the account name in the upper right corner.
+You can also see the current account balance next to the account name in the upper right corner.

 ![img alt](./img/got-balance.png)